ylhyra/ylhyra_content/not_data/project/About.md

 # About

-Ylhýra is project made for Icelandic-as-a-second-language students that was published in 2020.
+Ylhýra is a project made for Icelandic-as-a-second-language students that was published in 2020.
 Our own content is available under [[Project:License|an open license]].

 {{spacer|10}}
 <div class="centered-button">